barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Running our game**

-### Important notes: ###

-Please ensure that the following items are complete before attempting to run your game:

-- Ensure that squirrels-template is in your laptop's Downloads folder.
-If you would prefer to keep it in a different location, determine the path of folders it's nested within and then substitute that path for the word "Downloads" in Step 2.
+### The instructions below will work as long as: ###

+- squirrels-template is in your laptop's Downloads folder
-- For Mac users, ensure that you installed LÖVE under your laptop's Applications folder
+- For Mac users, you installed LÖVE into your laptop's Applications folder
-- For Windows users, ensure that you installed LÖVE under your laptop's Program Files
+- For Windows users, you installed LÖVE into your laptop's Program Files

 ### Mac users: ###